Home Maps Resources Calendar About

 Photograph courtesy U.S. Fish & Wildlife Service

 Electricity came to Cape Meares Lighthouse in 1934, and the two oil houses were dismantled.
 The lighthouse was decommissioned on May 6, 1963, after an automated beacon was installed on a concrete blockhouse a few feet from the tower.
 The new light had a characteristic of a white flash every fifteen seconds.
-On his final day in charge of the lighthouse, Keeper Daniel A. Duncan locked up the old lighthouse, mailed in all station records, took down the U.S. flag and burned it, and then telephoned the group commander to report the station was unmanned.
+On his final day in charge of the lighthouse, Keeper David A. Duncan locked up the old lighthouse, mailed in all station records, took down the U.S. flag and burned it, and then telephoned the group commander to report the station was unmanned.
 Duncan was give fifteen days leave before having to report for duty aboard he Coast Guard Cutter Fir.

 After the new light was installed, the Coast Guard talked of removing the old tower.
 The workroom was torn down, and the tower started rusting away.
 Local citizens opposed the destruction of the tower, and in 1964, the property was leased to Tillamook County.